libigl/libigl/tutorial/tutorial.md

 };
 ```

-Any class can be made serializable by inheriting from ``::igl::XMLSerialization` and trivially implementing the `InitSerialization` method.
+Any class can be made serializable by inheriting from ``igl::XMLSerialization` and trivially implementing the `InitSerialization` method.
 The library can serialize all the basic `stl` types, all `Eigen` types and any class inheriting
-from `::igl::XMLSerialization`.
+from `igl::XMLSerialization`.

 The state can be saved into an xml file with: